websiteinspiration/bugsplat.rb/entries/2010-05-23-keeping-finances-with-ledger.md

 With more data, this lets you easily compare month-to-month where you are spending money.

 If you want to pull your financial life together but don't want to spend money on something like Quicken or trust Mint with your account credentials, I highly encourage you to try out ledger in addition to the other open source solutions like gnucash.
-All of these examples assume you're using version 2.6.2 of ledger, which you can download from the "Downloads" tab in github.
-Version 3.0 is just around the corner and it adds all kinds of neat things, including better automated transactions and a much more robust query language.